bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

   we can use existing libraries like MPFR that have been extensively tested.
-MPFR provides a narrower interface that perform floating-point arithmetic at a specified precision and rounding mode.
+MPFR provides a narrower interface that performs floating-point arithmetic at a specified precision and rounding mode.
 Although MPFR does not directly support round-to-odd, we can implement it as described by Boldo and Melquiond [1]: